SpikeDynamics/Spiketon-Actuators/products/Spiketon M1/README.md

-Spiketon M1 is a compact, lightweight, high-precision, simple linear actuator.
+Spiketon M1 is a simple, compact, lightweight, high-precision, linear actuator that moves a carriage along rails.